-The 4100U-S1 system uses four access levels, referred to by the numbers one through four, to control what system operators can do with the system.
-The system typically operates at access level one, which allows an operator to accomplish basic tasks without logging in to the system.
+The 4100ES uses four access levels, referred to by the numbers 1 through 4, to control what operators can do with the system.
+The system typically operates at access level 1, which allows an operator to accomplish basic tasks without logging in to the system.